 Say it’s a weekend and your family suddenly needs your power of attorney form.
 It’s in the safety deposit box, isn’t it?
 But the bank is closed.
 And, just where is that key to the box, anyway?

 The province of Manitoba provides excellent information free on the Internet about wills and estates, power of attorney, and health care directives (living wills).
 Addressed to seniors, the information would be useful for adults of any age.
 An informative 68-page guide is available.

 There is also a health care directive form that can be printed out, completed, and signed on the spot.

 The concept of an "ethical will" may be new to many.
-An ethical will is a document that outlines a person's values, life's lessons learned, and hopes for the next generation.
+An ethical will (more often now called a "legacy letter") is a document that outlines a person's values, life's lessons learned, and hopes for the next generation.
 "Rather than money or possessions, ethical wills bequeath values, beliefs, and ideals to loved ones," explains Barry Baines, a Minnesota doctor who has written extensively on the subject.

 Your death is inevitable, but it is not inevitable that your obituary has to be written in a rush by grieving family members.
 Getting a start on writing your own obituary is your chance to say what you want others to know about you.

 Write down what your life means to you.
 This may be hardest for others to describe, if you don't.